COVID-19 Updates: State of public health emergency declared.

-Drivers who are suspected of being impaired by alcohol, drugs or a physical or medical condition that affects their ability to safely operate a vehicle are subject to a 24-hour licence suspension.
+Drivers who are suspected of being impaired by alcohol, drugs or a physical or medical condition that affects their ability to safely operate a vehicle are subject to a 24-hour driver's licence suspension.

-Drivers who meet the applicable sanctions under the Immediate Roadside Sanctions (IRS) Program of IRS FAIL, IRS WARN, IRS ZERO: Novice or the IRS ZERO: Commercial Program will be subject to those programs.
+Drivers who meet the applicable sanctions under the Immediate Roadside Sanctions (IRS) Program of IRS: FAIL, IRS: WARN, IRS ZERO: Novice or the IRS ZERO: Commercial Program will be subject to those programs.

 Your submissions are monitored by our web team and are used to help improve the experience on Alberta.ca.
 If you require a response, please go to our Contact page.

 You will not receive a reply.
 Submissions that include telephone numbers, addresses, or emails will be removed.